tm571/aip-community-registry/WLED Controller and Agent Effect Scheduler/README.md

 The system operates in two modes:

 1. Holiday Mode:
-   - System checks current date against holiday database
+   - System checks current date against LLM prompting for holiday and effect detail if applicable.
    - Automatically selects appropriate effects for recognized holidays
    - Activates at sunset and deactivates at sunrise
    - Uses AIP to determine appropriate effects based on holiday context